hypetrainai/hypetrain/celeste/README.md

 The state will be a combination of:

 * The pixel data for the last n frames.
-* (maybe) some representation of the current input state or history of inputs.
+* (maybe) some representation of the current button press state or history of button presses.

 ### Algorithm

-We will start with an A2C agent.
+We will start with an A2C agent, with the hope of exploring Q learning in the future.

 The reward for an episode is 1 if the agent reaches the target location and 0 otherwise, further scaled inversely by the number of frames used.